• Our Wander

 If your accommodation has full kitchen facilities, you are set.
 Cooking is the most economical way to eat.
 We saw fellow travellers whipping up meals in the shared kitchens.
 Since it was just the two of us, we focused on easy microwaveable meals for simple, hot dinners.

 You can still enjoy Reykjavík’s vibrant cafe and restaurant scene.
 The trick is to do it strategically.
 For our caffeine fix, we loved Reykjavík Roasters, which offered a free refill on their delicious filter coffee.
 For a fantastic meal, look for lunch specials.
-Our best find was the 2-for-1 weekday lunch deal at Jörgensen Kitchen & Bar, which let us score their delicious Confit Pork and Icelandic Lamb Stirloin for only 5,990kr total!
+Our best find was the 2-for-1 weekday lunch menu at Jörgensen Kitchen & Bar, which let us score their delicious Confit Pork and Icelandic Lamb Stirloin for only 5,990kr total!
 Seeking out these kinds of offers is the best way to dine affordably.

 Confit Pork at Jörgensen Kitchen & Bar